marcopennekamp/lore/specification/structs-traits-shapes.md

   The constructor takes the underlying values as arguments and doesn't require any envelope boilerplate.

 - **Attaching properties at run-time:** Adding properties to arbitrary structs and shapes could be very powerful combined with structural dispatch.
 (Especially to dynamically add components to a struct.)

+- **Named type parameters:** If a struct has multiple type parameters, but only one needs to be inferred, the user should be able to specify only that one type parameter manually.
+We can add named type parameters here.